Language

 Do power-plant sensors need hazardous-area certifications?

-They need hazardous-area certifications when installed in classified locations, such as areas with flammable gases, vapors, combustible dusts, or other explosive atmosphere risks.
+They need hazardous-area certification when installed in classified locations with flammable gases, vapors, combustible dusts, or explosive-atmosphere risk.
 Fuel gas skids, turbine enclosures, hydrogen systems, chemical areas, and battery rooms often trigger this review.
+The required approval, whether ATEX, IECEx, intrinsically safe, or explosion-proof, depends on the area classification and code, so request the actual certificate, not a catalog description.

 Why should lead time matter when buying industrial sensors?